JessieIsME/react-vr/README.md

 * Linux:* Go to the [`nodejs.org` package manager page](https://nodejs.org/en/download/package-manager/) to find specific instructions for your Linux distribution.

-Next, install the React VR CLI – a command-line tool that generates the basic layout of new projects.
+### step 2: install the React VR CLI – a command-line tool that generates the basic layout of new projects.

 ```
 npm install -g react-vr-cli